Join the practice

 The publication is part of a push by the NHS as a whole to encourage you to understand how you can get the most out of primary care – which also includes how you can become more involved in monitoring your own health.

-Please note you will be registering with the practive and not an individual GP.
-You will be allocated a named GP and informed who this will be, although you will be able to see any General Practicioner (GP) or Advanced Nurse practicioner (ANP) at the practice.
+Please note you will be registering with the practice and not an individual GP.
+You will be allocated a named GP and informed who this will be, although you will be able to see any General Practicioner (GP) , Advanced Nurse practicioner (ANP) or Clinician at the practice.

-If you have any preference as to which practicioner you wish to see, the practice will make reasonable efforts to accomodate this request.
+If you have any preference as to which Clinician you wish to see, the practice will make reasonable efforts to accomodate this request.

 Medical treatment is available from the date of registration.
 Please contact reception for further information